jakecoffman/go-enums/README.md

 I fully support adding proper Enums and pattern matching to the langauge.
 In the meantime though I'll do this.

-The code is hevily commented, start looking!
+The code is heavily commented, start looking!